Lanchu2hen9/CCLanchuBlog/posts/AT2-Concept.md

 ## Draft 8:

 All the sounds should technically work now, its just fiddling with the audio volume, audio clips, and other visual randomness to make them more "Zany".
+It doesn't work.

 ```js
 import SimplexNoise from "https://cdn.jsdelivr.net/npm/simplex-noise@3.0.0/dist/esm/simplex-noise.js";